thewaterwalker/aws_notes/README.md

   - using an EC2 instance
     - effectively create an AMI for an EC2 instance
   - using the Amazon EC2 launch wizard

+## DNS
+- DNS Record types
+  - A records are for IPv4
+  - AAAA records are for IPv6
+  - NS records resolve the name server for a given domain
+  - MX records resolve the mail server for a given domain
+  - CNAME records are aliases for the canonical names

+## Route 53
+- DNS management
+  - hosted zones can be public or private
+    - private zones allow you to create a a domain for your VPC only Routing policies
+    - simple is a direct translation of the domain name
+    - weighted deals with multiple IP addresses and directs traffic to those based on user defined weights (e.g. 80% to a certain IP and 20% to the rest)
+    - latency will pick the IP address with the lowest latency for that user
+    - failover means use one and then failover if the first instance fails
+    - geolocation directs users to the nearest host that will perform the best
+    - nultivalue answer sets up a number of health checks and picks the one that passes the most

+## Flow Logs
+- also known as netflows
+- can be written to an S3 bucket
+- useful for monitoring and intrusion detection systems